mikepsinn/positron/docs/human-ai-cooperation.md

 1. discusses the work to be done in the upcoming sprint
 2. breaks larger tasks into smaller, manageable tasks
 3. assigns them to team members

+## Human Project Manager

+A human AI engineer will be responsible for:
+1. Coordinating between the various non-profits to ensure the project is aligned with their needs
+2. Creating a detailed roadmap for the project
+3. Running SCRUM and Sprint Planning meetings
+4. Ensuring that meeting transcripts are converted to GitHub Issues and Documentation
+5. Creating GitHub Issues for the tasks that need to be completed
+6. Creating bounties for the tasks that need to be completed
+7. Answering questions from contributors from 9 to 5 PST Monday through Friday
+8. Respond to GitHub Issues and Pull Requests within 24 hours on weekdays
+9. Facilitate collaborative resource allocation decisions through the use of quadratic funding, participatory budgeting, and retroactive public goods funding

+## Automated Task Outsourcing

+For tasks that can't be completed by the Positron Network agents, the Outsourcing Agent will be used to outsource tasks to other humans or organizations.
+The Outsourcing Agent will be responsible for:
+1. Creating GitHub Issues for the tasks that need to be completed
+2. Creating bounties for the tasks that need to be completed
+3. Answering questions from contributors